r

 If you moan about losing your licence, they will just smile at the effectiveness of their road safety program.

-Claiming that the police did something unlawful will achieve absolutely nothing.
+Complaining that the police acted unlawfully will achieve absolutely nothing.

-Making a complaint about the informant before the end of your court case is very unhelpful - so don't do it.
+Making a complaint about police conduct before the end of your court case is very unhelpful - so don't do it.
+Prepare the complaint now and lodge it after your case ends.

 If you disagree with anything the police are alleging you will be invited to argue about that in court.

-If you claim there is a mistake in your ticket, they will probably send you a new ticket.
+If you claim there is a mistake in your ticket, they might send you a new ticket.

-If you think the police issued a ticket for the wrong offence, you can ask them to issue a new ticket for the correct offence.
+If you think you have been issued a ticket for the wrong offence, you can ask them to issue a new ticket for the correct offence.

 If you later decide to take the case to court, any letter you write will be used against you in court.

-For police matters, you can send your review application to:
+For police matters, you can also send your review application to:

 Officer in Charge